Normalized difference vegetation index: Performance and limitations

-Agriculture Applications
+Agricultural applications

 Within precision agriculture, NDVI data provides a measurement of crop health.
 Today, this often involves agricultural drones, which are paired with NDVI to compare data and recognize crop health issues.
 One example of this is agriculture drones from PrecisionHawk and Sentera, which allow agriculturalists to capture and process NDVI data within one day, a change from the traditional NDVI uses and their long lag times.
-Many of the research done currently has proved that the NDVI images can even be obtained using the normal digital RGB cameras by some modifications in order to obtain the results similar to those obtained from the multispectral cameras and can be implemented effectively in the crop health monitoring systems.
+Much of the research done currently has proved that the NDVI images can even be obtained using the normal digital RGB cameras by some modifications in order to obtain the results similar to those obtained from the multispectral cameras and can be implemented effectively in the crop health monitoring systems.

-Recently, mobile applications using NDVI data as crop health monitoring tools have proliferated.
-Mobile applications such as Doktar's Orbit provide NDVI data within health maps to detect any anomalies in the farmer's field.
-These applications aim to digitalize farming and introducing new ways of field scouting.
-NDVI-based remote field monitoring tools allow farmers to save fuel costs as these tools reduce field visits and enable better irrigation management.
+In addition to drones, NDVI can also be derived from satellite imagery, offering a cost-effective and scalable solution for monitoring vast agricultural areas.
+Satellites capture data at regular intervals, enabling farmers and researchers to track crop development, detect stress factors such as drought or pest infestation, and make informed decisions throughout the growing season.
+Compared to drones, satellites cover larger regions in a single pass and provide continuous time-series data, making them particularly valuable for regional or national-scale agricultural monitoring and precision farming practices.
+Farmers can visualize this information through an NDVI map, which highlights spatial variability in vegetation health and helps guide variable-rate applications or targeted field scouting.